 There is no special preparation for an x-ray.
 You can eat and drink normally beforehand.
 Take your medicines as normal.

 When you arrive, the radiographer might ask you to change into a hospital gown and take off any jewellery.

 During your x-ray

 You usually have a chest x-ray standing up against the x-ray machine.
 If you can’t stand you can have it sitting or lying on the x-ray couch.
 For x-rays of other areas of the body the best position is usually lying down on the x-ray couch.

 The radiographer then goes behind a screen.
 They can still see and hear you.
 They might ask you to hold your breath for a few seconds while they take the x-ray.

 X-rays are painless and quick.
 You won’t feel anything.

-You usually have more than one x-ray taken from different angles.
+You might have more than one x-ray taken from different angles.
 The whole process may take a few minutes.

 After your x-ray

 After the x-ray you can get dressed and go home or back to work.

 The amount of radiation you receive from an x-ray is small and doesn't make you feel unwell.

 The risk of the radiation causing any problems in the future is very small.
 The benefits of finding out what is wrong outweigh any risk there may be from radiation.